LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Default input:** False

-**Description:** Specify if the weather envelopes will be considered when determining the different methods work hours per each day.
+**Description:** Specify whether weather envelopes will influence the selection of potential deployment sites for each method.
+If the weather on a given day falls outside the valid [weather envelope](#weather_envelope), crews for the respective method will not be deployed to the site on that day.

 **Notes on acquisition:** N/A